hashicorp/vault-client-go/docs/Auth.md

 > DeleteAuthApproleRoleRoleNameSecretIdTtl(ctx, roleName).Execute()

-Duration in seconds, representing the lifetime of the SecretIDs that are generated against the role using 'role/<role_name>/secret-id' or 'role/<role_name>/custom-secret-id' endpoints.
+Duration in seconds of the SecretID generated against the role.

 ### Example